ihavec/tiny-web-server-with-range-support/README.md

 ● Accept-Ranges: bytes
   ○ should always be included to acknowledge the browser that we support rangerequest with units being bytes

-The file content that we sent back should only be the bytes corresponding to the valid range, notthe whole file.
+The file content that we sent back should only be the bytes corresponding to the valid range, not the whole file.